govindcnd/hworld/README.md

 ### Service Verification##

 *For Method 1*
 To verify the service simply copy past the web-ingress address from the output value againist the load balancer on the Cloudformation Stack.
+Open up the browser and access the url for the  helloworld and check for headers which would reflect the hostname of container.

 *For Method 2*
-To verify the service simply copy past the web-ingress address from the output of  `kubectl get ing`  and open up the browser and access the url of helloworld and check for headers
+To verify the service simply copy past the web-ingress address from the output of  `kubectl get ing`  and open up the browser and access the url of helloworld and check for headers which would reflect the hostname of container.

 EG:
    <a href="" target="_blank"><img src="https://images-helloworld.s3-ap-southeast-1.amazonaws.com/sample-op.png" alt="" width="2000" height="500" /></a>